Ironclad vs. Juro: Which CLM is Right for Your Business? (2026)

 Final Recommendation

-For Enterprise (500+ employees, $50K+ budget, complex needs): Ironclad is the established leader.
-If you have dedicated legal ops and need maximum power, it's worth the investment.
+For Enterprise (500+ employees, $50K+ budget, complex needs): Ironclad is the established leader in enterprise CLM.
+If you have dedicated legal ops, process thousands of contracts annually, and need maximum workflow control and playbook automation, the investment pays for itself.
+Faster cycle times.
+Fewer legal bottlenecks.

-For Mid-Market (50-500 employees, $25K-60K budget, want modern UX): Juro offers the best balance of capability and usability.
+For Mid-Market (50-500 employees, $25K-60K budget, want modern UX): Juro offers the best balance of capability and usability in the mid-market.
 Faster to implement, easier to use, and more affordable than Ironclad.
+The right choice when adoption across business teams matters more than having every configuration option.

 Related Articles